The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.

 - in the best interests of each client

-Under the Standards and Regulations there are two Codes of Conduct:
+Under the Standards and Regulations, there is:

 - a Code of Conduct for Solicitors, Registered European Lawyers and Registered Foreign Lawyers